JBernal7/human-wildlife-conflict/README.md

 # Human-Wildlife Conflict Projects

 This repository contains code and data for various projects related to human-wildlife conflict.
-The main goal of this repository is to share a portion of the code used in the projects, allowing users to review the work done, ask questions, and potentially improve the code or apply it to other related projects.
+The main goal of this repository is to share a most of the code used in the projects, allowing users to review the work done, ask questions, and potentially improve the code or apply it to other related projects.

 ## Repository Structure